 - The student meets with the instructor who offers the requested course to discuss the possibility of a tutorial and the justification.

-- The student then meets with the graduate program director to discuss the requested tutorial course and the justification.
+- After securing approval of the chair, the student meets with the school dean to discuss the request and justification.

-- If the request is approved by the graduate program director and the dean, a request to create the course in Banner for the specified semester will be sent to the Registrar’s Office.
+- If the request is approved by the dean, will be sent to the Registrar’s Office.
 This notification must contain the course information, instructor, name of the student, and the justification.

 - The Registrar’s Office will notify the student by email when the paperwork has been processed and the registration is completed.

 Requests for tutorials will be processed in keeping with the relevant registration deadlines.